 - Intuitive Workflow: Drawing directly on the screen is natural and easy for anyone to pick up.

-- Precision: What you see is what you get, which allows for highly accurate strokes and detail work.
+- Precision: The direct visual feedback allows for highly accurate strokes and detailed work.

 - Engaging Experience: Many artists find the direct drawing process more enjoyable and immersive.